-The committee was co-chaired by the current and former Presiding Judges of the Division, José M. López and Kaye K. Christian.
+The committee was co-chaired by the Presiding and Deputy Presiding judges of the Division, Kaye K. Christian and José Lopéz.

 Following an internal review by the Chief Judge, the practice standards were created pursuant to Administrative Order 02-07.